dOpensource/dsiprouter/docs/use-cases.rst

 2. Valiate that your carrier is defined and specified in the Global Outbound Routes.
 If not, please follow the steps in the Carrier Groups(carrier_groups.html) and Global Outbound Routes documentation.
 3. Click on PBX's and Endpoints
 4. Click "Add"
-5. Enter the following fields
+5. Select IP Authentication or Username/Password Authentication and fill in the fields specified below:

 IP Authentication
 =================